jpahullo/moodle-tool_mergeusers/README.md

     including context, role and userid.
 As before, it always updates records to be the new one.
 If only old id exists, it is updated; if only new id exists, it does nothing; if both ids exist, the record with the old id is removed.
+* Special case #9: user_lastaccess table has a two-field unique index, including userid and courseid.
+In case both users has a record for the same courseid, this plugin removes the record for the old user and keep that one for the new user.
+For the rest of cases, this plugin operates as usual.
+* Special case #10: quiz_attempts table has a three-field unique index, including userid, quiz and attempt.
+This table and related quiz_grades and quiz_grades_history are processed as specified in the plugin settings.
+This plugin provies you several options when merging quiz attempts from two users:
+ 1. Merge attempts from both users and renumber.
+Attempts from the old user are merged with the ones of the new user and renumbered by the time they were started.
+ 2. Keep attempts from the new user.
+Attempts from the old user are removed.
+    Attempts from the new user are kept, since this option considers them as the most important.
+ 3. Keep attempts from the old user.
+Attempts from the new user are removed.
+    Attempts from the old user are kept, since this option considers them as the most important.
+ 4. Do nothing: do not merge nor delete (by default).
+Attempts are not merged nor deleted, remaining related to the user who made them.
+This is the most secure action, but merging users from user A to user B or B to A may produce different quiz grades.

 Command-line script